Hyperbolic Graph Neural Networks: A Review of Methods and Applications: Introduction

-Despite the effectiveness of Euclidean space for graph-related learning tasks, its ability to encode complex patterns is intrinsically limited by its polynomially expanding capacity.
+{\textbf{Why do we need hyperbolic space for graph Learning?}} Despite the significant achievements of Euclidean-based graph representation models, their performance remains constrained by the inherent representational capacity of Euclidean geometry (polynomially expanding capacity).
 Although nonlinear techniques~\cite{non_linear_embedding} assist in mitigating this issue, complex graph patterns may still need an embedding dimensionality that is computationally intractable.
-As revealed by recent research~\cite{bronstein2017geometric} many complex data show non-Euclidean underlying anatomy.
-For example, the tree-like structure extensively exists in many real-world networks, such as the hypernym structure in natural languages, the subordinate structure of entities in the knowledge graph, the organizational structure for financial fraud, and the power-law distribution in recommender systems.\footnote{The power-law distribution can be traced back to the hierarchical structures~\cite{ravasz2003hierarchical}.} In these situations, Euclidean space fails to make the most powerful or adequate geometrical representations.
+As revealed by Bronstein et al.~\cite{bronstein2017geometric}, many complex data show non-Euclidean underlying anatomy.
+Real-world graphs often exhibit complex structural properties that are poorly captured by flat Euclidean spaces.
+Specifically, many real-world graphs—such as social hierarchies, biological taxonomies, and KGs—exhibit tree-like structures, power-law degree distributions, and strong hierarchical organization.\footnote{The power-law distribution can be traced back to the hierarchical structures~\cite{ravasz2003hierarchical}.} Representing such structures efficiently in Euclidean space often requires high-dimensional embeddings, leading to computational inefficiency and potential distortion of intrinsic distances and relationships.

-Recently, hyperbolic space has gained increasing popularity in processing tree-like graph data.
-Figure~\ref{fig.three_manifolds} depicts three prevalent models for hyperbolic space, and they are isomorphic.
-The typical geometric property of hyperbolic space is that its volume increases exponentially in proportion to its radius, whereas Euclidean space grows polynomially.
-Such a geometric trait brings two benefits, enabling it to deal well with tree-like graph data.
-The \textit{first} one is that hyperbolic space exhibits minimal distortion and fits the hierarchies particularly well since the space closely matches the growth rate of tree-like data while the Euclidean space cannot.
-The \textit{second} is that even though with a low-embedding dimension space, hyperbolic models are surprisingly able to produce a high-quality representation, which makes it especially favorable in low-memory and low-storage scenarios. \\

-\textbf{Scope and Structure of the Survey.} To the best of our knowledge, no surveys have been conducted mainly on the methods and applications of Hyperbolic Graph Neural Networks (HGNNs), and the most recent relevant study~\cite{peng2021hyperbolic} mainly sketches the progress of hyperbolic neural networks without focusing on the latest methods and applications in graph field.
-In this work, we attempt to fill this gap by scoping the latest research efforts on HGNNs.
-The main contributions of this work are summarized below:

-\begin{itemize} \item {We provide a detailed technique review over existing HGNN models, unifying them by a general framework and outlining the variants of each module.
-Additionally, we discuss recent studies on theoretical and empirical analysis of HGNN models.} \item {We systematically categorize the applications and divide them into numerous scenarios.
-For each case, we present several major applications and their corresponding methods.} \item {We summarize several challenges and opportunities for future research, providing insights for further flourishing the achievements of graph learning built with hyperbolic spaces.} \end{itemize}